Vorakor/i18n-parent-poc/tools/generators/i18n-verification/README.md

 This tool is meant to verify if the parent has all the keys from the children and that the children and parent have the same translation values.

+Currently this tool is built for Nx workspaces.

 ## Installation

 1. Add `/tools/generators/i18n-verification` to the root of the repository.